AndyFooGuoZhen/Git-concepts-handling-git-conflicts/README.md

 ## Disadvantages
 1. Do not use rebase when having a branch that is shared by other developers as commits may be lost when doing rebase

+# Stashing
+Temporarily stashes changes on the side, allows developer to checkout to other branch without commiting changes.
+In Vscode source control tab, you can stash changes by clicking on the 3 dots and select stash untracked to stash items not added to git staging area.
+If the file is known by git (or added to staging area), you can use the stash option instead.